WHERE ARE YOU LOCATED?

 WHEN WILL I RECEIVE MY PICTURES?

 I will email you an online gallery of proofs within 1-2 days of your shoot.
-Once you order your finished images for retouching, please allow up to 72 hours for final delivery.
+Retouching can take up to a week.

 Using Format